 Kumbh Mela Allahabad – the Greatest Show on Earth!

-In brief, the Kumbh Mela is a Hindu festival, a very BIG Hindu festival (between 80 and 100 million people attend over about a 5 week period) and in the past, when we have considered a visit, we have always been put off by this fact.
-India is chaotic and crowded enough at the best of times but we talked it through, drank a few more beers (which I am sure helped) and decided it was a once in a lifetime opportunity and so we should give it a shot.
+In brief, the Kumbh Mela is a Hindu festival, a very BIG Hindu festival (between 80 and 100 million people attend over about a 5-week period) and in the past, when we have considered a visit, we have always been put off by this fact.
+India is chaotic and crowded enough at the best of times but we talked it through, drank a few more beers (which I am sure helped) and decided it was a once in a lifetime opportunity and we should give it a shot.